 - Hoisin sauce.
 You can find this in the international foods sections of most supermarkets.

 - Sambal oelek.
-This is a spicy sauce you can find in most supermarkets' international foods sections.
+Another ingredient to look for in the international aisle!
 Feel free to substitute sriracha or another hot sauce, or leave it out for a milder version of the dish.

 - Cornstarch.